<< Yesterday

 1953 With a 3-1 triumph in the Bronx ballpark, the Browns halt the Yankees' winning streak at 18.
 St. Louis, behind the solid pitching of right-handed starter Duane Pillette and 46-year-old Satchel Paige, snaps their 14-game losing streak and hands Whitey Ford his first loss in eight decisions.

-1956 After the Braves lose the 12th game of their last 17 contests, Charlie Grimm resigns as the team's manager, immediately replaced by coach Fred Haney.
-The 56-year-old skipper, offered a personnel position within the organization, leaves the dugout with a 24-22 record, only 3.5 games behind the league-leading Pirates.
+1956 After the Braves lose the 12th game of their last 17 contests, Charlie Grimm resigns as the team's manager, with coach Fred Haney immediately replacing the departing skipper.
+The 56-year-old skipper, offered a personnel position within the organization, leaves the dugout with a 24-22 record, only 3½ games behind the league-leading Pirates.

 1957 Dixie Howell, in three and two-thirds scoreless innings in relief, limits Washington to four hits, earning his second victory of the season.
 The 37-year-old Kentuckian's hitting proves to be the difference when his home runs in the fifth and sixth innings propel the White Sox to an 8-6 victory at Comiskey Park.